Dallas Memorial Day 3v3 Tournament Format & Rules

 - Tennis Balls.
 All tennis balls will be provided by the tournament.

 - Fields are 42x23 yards

 - Games will be scheduled in 30 minute time blocks

 - There will be two 10-minute running halves

 - There will be no face-offs.
 One team will be awarded the ball to start the game.
 The team who doesn’t start with the ball at the beginning of the game will start with it at the second half.
 To bring the game into play each team stands behind their respective goal they are defending.
 The official will blow his/her whistle and the game begins.

 - In case of a tie, a four-minute sudden death period will be played.
 If still tied at the end of the four-minute sudden death; the game will end in a tie.
 If teams are tied at the end of pool play, seeding will be determined based on the following in respective order: head to head (which is thrown out in a three-way tie), goals against, goal differential and finally a coin flip.

 - Only standard length short sticks are allowed.
 No long sticks or goalie sticks.

-- Lacrosse helmets, goggles, shoulder, arm pads, and any kind of glove(s) are prohibited unless worn for special medical purposes.
+- Lacrosse helmets, goggles, shoulder, and arm pads are prohibited unless worn for special medical purposes.
 We want to discourage any contact from taking place.
+Gloves are optional.